CA Final Financial Reporing May 2024 Strategy Weigtage and ABC Analysis

 We are providing 100 important questions of FR which cover almost all the concepts.
 You should try those questions.

 Use of proper and prescribed format for presentation of accounts.
-Don’t try to skip, preparation of Balance Sheet in a revised schedule format with notes.
+Do not try to skip, preparation of Balance Sheet in a revised schedule format with notes.
 State currency in subjects such as costing and accounts and draw columns with double lines when time permits.

 Adequate Working Notes in supporting to your answers and State the assumption clearly